 - an ex-prisoner of war; or

-- receiving a disability pension at the Special Rate; or
+- receiving a Disability Compensation Payment at the Special Rate; or

 - receiving the Extreme Disablement Adjustment; or

 - receiving the Intermediate Rate; or